Count of Wisborg

-The four former princes of Sweden, after use of their Swedish titles no longer was allowed, assumed the surname of Bernadotte.
+The four former Princes of Sweden, after use of their titles no longer was allowed, assumed the surname of Bernadotte.
 In each case they were given the title of nobility Prince Bernadotte, Count of Wisborg by the reigning Grand Duke or Grand Duchess of Luxembourg.
 The latter title (count or countess) was shared with the children of each prince, since subsequent generations in the male line were authorized to bear only the title "Count of Wisborg", Bernadotte being recognized as their surname by birth.
 In some cases, this titulature has not been adhered to, usage of the style Count [Firstname] Bernadotte af Wisborg having been adopted by some of the descendants.

-In Sweden, a few of these people from the House of Bernadotte have been considered members of the unintroduced nobility, and have thus been members of a private club called Ointroducerad Adels Förening.
 Their legitimate titles of nobility, however, have not been Swedish but Luxembourgish.
+In Sweden, none of these title holders were admitted to the Swedish House of Nobility.
+However, Prince Oscar was admitted in 1945 and his son Carl in 1963 as an honorary member of the Sveriges Ointroducerade Adels Förening (Association of the unintroduced nobility in Sweden), which brings together the bearers of non-Swedish titles living in Sweden.

 The original four Counts of Wisborg

-Four original princes of Sweden where admitted in the nobility of the Grand Duchy of Luxembourg and given the title Count of Wisborg:
+Four original princes of Sweden were admitted in the nobility of the Grand Duchy of Luxembourg and given the title Count of Wisborg: